 The Anchorage Assembly has adopted a climate action plan setting goals for the Alaska city.

-Alaska Public Media reported that the city officials voted last month to adopt the 100-page document outlining aims such as reducing carbon emissions by 80 percent within 30 years.
+Alaska Public Media reported that the city officials voted this week to adopt the 100-page document outlining aims such as reducing carbon emissions by 80 percent within 30 years.

 The measure passed 8-2 with both Eagle River assembly members opposed.